AutoDB/AutoDB/Documentation/Relations.md

 ```
 var cureAlbums = RelationQuery<Album>("WHERE artist = ?",  arguments: ["The Cure"], initial: 4, limit: 20)

-try await cureAlbums.fetchItems()	// we never fetch when created since there could be a lot of objects
+try await cureAlbums.fetchItems()	// we typically don't want to fetch when created since there could be a lot of objects

 // modifying DB should update the list
 cureAlbums.hasMore // false